esravolkan/Rag-Agent-Chatbot/README.md

 ## **Features**

 Let's break it down, page by page:
-- 🧑‍🏫 PDF Q&A Assistant: Upload multiple PDF files and get the most relevant answers to your questions.
+- 🧑‍🏫 **PDF Q&A Assistant:** Upload multiple PDF files and get the most relevant answers to your questions.
-- 🌐 Web Search Agent: Retrieve information from Google, Arxiv, and Wikipedia.
+- 🌐 **Web Search Agent:** Retrieve information from Google, Arxiv, and Wikipedia.
-- ▶️ Content Summariser: Summarise YouTube videos or website text in seconds.
+- ▶️ **Content Summariser:** Summarise YouTube videos or website text in seconds.
-- 💬 Friendly Chat:  Enjoy fun, creative, and engaging conversations with an AI a
+- 💬 **Friendly Chat:**  Enjoy fun, creative, and engaging conversations with an AI assistant.

 <p align="center">
   <img src="https://github.com/Duygu-Jones/Rag-Agent-Chatbot/blob/main/static/multipage-chatbot.gif">
 </p>

-## ♻️**Usage**
+## ❔**How Does It Work?**

-**Check Out the Demo Video**: [🌐MultiPage RAG - Agent - Assistant 🤖 Chatbot Demo](https://www.youtube.com/watch?v=R0C0rxwLjss).
+🧑‍🏫 **PDF Q&A Assistant**

-1. **Select an API & Model**: Enter API keys in the sidebar.
+- Upload your PDF files, which are processed by splitting them into chunks for efficient search using a vector database.
+Relevant answers are fetched with cosine similarity and TF-IDF scoring.
+If no matching data is found in the PDFs, the system explicitly informs the user that the answer is not available in the provided files.
-2. **Navigate Between Pages**:
+🌐 **Web Search Agent**
-   - 🧑‍🏫 **PDF Q&A**: Upload PDFs and ask questions based on your files.
+- Search with accuracy using tools like Arxiv and Wikipedia integrations.Queries are processed with zero-shot reasoning to retrieve relevant articles and provide concise, informative summaries.
-   - 🌐 **Web Search**: Query the web for answers.
+▶️ **Content Summariser (Web or Youtube URL)**
-   - ▶️ **Summarise**: Summarise content from YouTube or web URLs.
+- Quickly summarise YouTube videos or website content by simply pasting the URL.
+The system fetches video descriptions or webpage text, processes the content using advanced language models, and generates clear, concise summaries.
+Ideal for saving time and quickly understanding lengthy materials.
-   - 💬 **Friendly Chat**: A simple, fun, and intuitive chat with AI.
+💬 **Friendly Chat**
-3. **Enjoy the Experience**: Interact through the chatbot interface.
+- Chat naturally with an advanced language model.
+This page uses context-aware responses to ensure human-like conversations, perfect for casual Q&A, brainstorming, and fun, friendly interactions.

 ## 🛠️**Tech Stack**